WOLZ

-WOLZ (95.3 FM, "The Beach") is a commercial radio station licensed to Fort Myers, Florida, and serving Southwest Florida.
-It airs a classic hits radio format and is owned by iHeartMedia, Inc. It carries two nationally syndicated shows on weekdays: Valentine in the Morning from KBIG Los Angeles is heard in AM drive time and The Martha Quinn Show airs in middays.
+WOLZ (95.3 FM, "The Beach") is a commercial radio station licensed to Fort Myers, Florida, United States, and serving Southwest Florida.
+It airs a classic hits format and is owned by iHeartMedia, Inc.

-WOLZ is a Class C1 FM station.
-It has an effective radiated power (ERP) of 79,000 watts.
-WOLZ broadcasts using HD Radio technology.
-Its digital subchannel carries Christian Contemporary music from WAYJ n Naples, known as "Way FM."
-That feeds FM translator W263BI at 100.5 MHz in Fort Myers.
+WOLZ also broadcasts in HD Radio: its digital subchannel carries Christian Contemporary music from WAYJ n Naples, known as "Way FM", which feeds FM translator W263BI at 100.5 MHz in Fort Myers.